10 Tourist Spots and Attractions in Orchha You Must Visit!

-Orchha is a beautiful heritage town that lies on the banks of the Betwa River and is located on the Jhansi – Khajuraho road, (approx 16 – 18 km from Jhansi) in Madhya Pradesh, India.
+Orchha lies on the banks of the Betwa River, on the Jhansi – Khajuraho road.
+It is approx. 16 – 18 km from Jhansi in Madhya Pradesh, India.

-History Revisited: Orchha’s Architecture, Forts & Temples
+History Revisited: Orchha’s Architecture, Forts and Temples

-WHAT TO SEE IN ORCHHA
+WHAT TO SEE IN ORCHHA?

 The Jehangir Mahal, Orchha

-Built in the 17th century, the Jehangir Mahal is an important historical monument that was built by Bir Singh Deo to welcome the Mughal Emperor Jehangir to Orchha.
+Built in the 17th century, the Jehangir Mahal is an important historical monument.
+Bir Singh Deo built it to welcome the Mughal Emperor Jehangir to Orchha.

 Raj Mahal, Orchha

 Rai Parveen Mahal, Orchha

 Beautified by green and lush gardens, the Rai Parveen Mahal is an architectural dedication to the well-regarded poetess and musician of the 17th century.

 Sunder Mahal, Orchha

 Today, a pilgrimage site, the Sunder Mahal became the residence of the Prince of Jhujhar after he married a Muslim girl and converted to Islam.

 Ram Raja Temple

-Lord Rama appeared in the ruler’s dream, following which Madhukar Shah brought an idol of Lord Rama into his palace.
+Lord Rama appeared in the ruler’s dream, after which Madhukar Shah brought an idol of Lord Rama into his palace.